What’s the best advice to get me through security screening as smoothly as possible?

 If the first flight begins at an airport in the EU and items have been purchased beyond the passenger security points, these liquids will be placed in a tamper evident bag and therefore will conform to the regulations.
 Therefore passengers can take these liquids on-board their second flight, as long as the items are still packed in tamper-evident bags.

-If the first flight originates in a country outside the EU the items will not conform to the new regulations, as they will not have been placed in tamper evident bags.
-Transferring passengers will then be subject to these new EU security regulations when they transfer through an EU airport.
+If the first flight originates in a country outside the EU the items will need to placed withing cabin or hold baggage for security screening.
+Transferring passengers will then be subject to EU security regulations when they transfer through an EU airport.

 Is Shannon Airport alone in introducing these new restrictions?